Urban Tree Transfer

 Problem

-Cities need tree cadastres for informed urban tree management, but manual field surveys are expensive and don’t scale.
-Satellite-based classification using Sentinel-2 data offers an alternative, but models trained on one city typically fail when applied to another due to domain shift.
-No systematic baselines existed to quantify this cross-city transfer gap for urban tree genus classification.
+Cities need tree cadastres for informed urban tree management, but manual field surveys are expensive and do not scale.
+Satellite-based classification using Sentinel-2 data offers an alternative, but current approaches focus on species detection, not genus classification, which is critical for environmental and urban planning.
+Additionally, models trained on one city typically fail when applied to another due to domain shift.
+No systematic baselines existed to quantify this cross-city transfer gap.

 Solution

-Fully reproducible end-to-end pipeline: multitemporal Sentinel-2 composites (12 months, 10 bands + 13 vegetation indices) combined with municipal tree cadastres from Berlin (905k trees) and Leipzig (168k trees), 17 genus-level classes.
-Two algorithmic paradigms (XGBoost vs. 1D-CNN), strict spatial block CV, three sequential experiments (source optimization, zero-shot transfer, fine-tuning with stratified target data fractions).
+Reproducible ML pipeline built on multitemporal Sentinel-2 composites (12 months, 10 bands + 13 vegetation indices) and municipal tree cadastres from Berlin (905k trees) and Leipzig (168k trees), 17 genus-level classes.
+XGBoost and 1D-CNN compared under strict spatial block CV across three experiments: source optimization, zero-shot transfer, and fine-tuning with stratified target data fractions.
+Includes a cadastre cleaning method for dead tree detection and GPS position correction.
 Built entirely on open data.

 Result